 This method of cooking is faster than gas and electric, and it doesn't create hot spots in your pots and pans.
 It doesn't work with just any cookware, though.
 Only pots and pans capable of attracting a magnet will work with an induction cooktop.
 Despite the need for specific cookware, many homeowners love the safety of induction cooking.
 Because they heat the pan and not a burner, induction cooktops are cool to the touch within seconds of being turned off, which can help keep curious little hands safe from burns.
 This added safety feature makes this cooktop offer a great choice for families with young children.
 Not to mention, there's the easy-to-clean cooktop burner that also helps when you have little ones running around.

 The most common complaint about induction cooktops is a lack of visual cues.
 You can tell when a gas cooktop is on because you see the flames.
 The burners on electric cooktops tend to turn red when they are hot, offering another visual cue.
 If you want a visual cue that your cooktop is on at a glance, choose a model with an indicator light on the display or one that illuminates the "burners" when they are on.

 Saving money on your gas or electric bill means opting for an energy-efficient cooktop.
 According to appliance dealer P.C.
-Richard & Son, only 65 to 70 percent of the heat produced by an electric cooktop goes into heating the food.
-Gas cooktops faresworse, with only 40 to 55 percent of the heat going to the food.
-They claim that induction cooking is the fastest and most efficient, directing 90 percent of the heat generated into the food.
+Richard & Son, only 65 to 70% of the heat produced by an electric cooktop goes into heating the food.
+Gas cooktops fare worse, with only 40 to 55% of the heat going to the food.
+They claim that induction cooking is the fastest and most efficient, directing 90% of the heat generated into the food.